Stytch

 01

-Shared language is essential in a SaaS environment.
+Shared language is essential in a technical environment.
 I found it helpful to consistently prioritize defining and documenting new/changed terminology early, even if concepts were still evolving.

 02

-In early-stage startups, reliable data is often scarce, making it challenging to guide product and design decisions.
-In these cases, advocating for usability testing and close collaboration with Go-to-Market roles can provide helpful direction.
+In early-stage teams, reliable data is often scarce, making it challenging to guide product and design decisions.
+In these cases, advocating for usability testing and close collaboration with GTM or even sales roles can provide helpful direction.

 03